-All other contributions (including contributions of cash) are limited to 60% of AGI.
+Deductions for all other contributions (including contributions of cash) are limited to 60% of AGI.1

 Your ability to take itemized deductions may be subject to certain other limitations.
 Business entities using a Corporate Giving Account may have different tax considerations.
 Please contact your tax advisor to determine your tax deductibility limits.

 Fidelity Charitable donors may be eligible to take an itemized deduction valued on the date their charitable contribution to Fidelity Charitable is made, subject to the general limitations described below.
 Your deduction will depend, in part, on the type of asset that you contribute.

 The Fidelity Charitable Policy Guidelines are a good reference for tax questions.
 This section addresses only federal taxes.
 Rules and regulations regarding tax deductions for charitable giving vary at the state level.
 In addition, certain additional rules or limitations may apply with respect to your tax treatment, depending on your specific circumstances.
 Please consult with your tax advisor.

 The FMV for publicly traded securities is determined by multiplying the number of shares contributed by the average of the high and low prices for the day on which the shares are received.
 It is the figure that is used for tax-deduction purposes.
 The proceeds are determined by what the securities are sold for, multiplied by the number of shares contributed, then subtracted by any commission (usually 1.2 cents per share).
 The final amount is deposited into the investment pools and will be available for distribution.
 This procedure was established to follow the IRS standard.